allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 * `feedback_capacitance`: The feedback capacity to the amplifier circuit.
 Defaults to 5e-15 F.
 * `krummenacher_current`: The feedback current setting of the CSA.
 Defaults to 20 nA.
-* `detector_capacitance`: The detector capacitance.
+* `input_capacitance`: The input capacitance which comprises the capacitance of the detector, the capacitance of the feedback circuit, and any additional capacitance caused by parasitic effects.
 Defaults to 100 e-15 F.
 * `amp_output_capacitance`: The capacitance at the amplifier output.
 Defaults to 20 e-15 F.
-* `transconductance`: The transconductance of the CSA feedback circuit.
+* `transconductance`: The transconductance of the first transistor of the CSA feedback circuit.
 Defaults to 50e-6 C/s/V.
+* `weak_inversion_slope_factor`: The weak inversion slope factor.
+Defaults to 1.5.
 * `temperature`: Defaults to 293.15K.

 ### Parameters for the custom model